Eri-Katha Ramar Temple: History

 The temple was built during the Pallava era, and is estimated to be 1600 years old.
-The Moolavar (presiding deity) of the temple is Lord Rama, thus making this one of the oldest temples of lord Rama in South India.
-The temple has inscriptions indicating generous gifts from Chola king Parantaka I. The place was once famous during the rule of Cholas who ruled this place as Maduranthaga Chaturvedi Mangalam after the Chola ruler Madurantaga Uttama Chola (973 -85 CE).
+The Moolavar (presiding deity) of the temple is Rama, thus making this one of the oldest temples of Rama in South India.
+The temple has inscriptions indicating generous gifts from Chola king Parantaka I. The place was once famous during the rule of Cholas who ruled this place as Maduranthaga Chaturvedi Mangalam after the Chola ruler Madurantaga Uttama Chola (973–985 CE).
 It is believed that Gandaraditya donated the village to the Vedics (Chaturvedi - one who knows all four vedas) of the place and hence it came to be known as Chaturvedi Mangalam.

 The Temple

 The presiding deity of the temple is Rama with his consort Sita and his brother Lakshmana.
 The images are made of stucco as is the case in some of the temples like Ulagalantha Perumal Temple, Kanchipuram.
 The Moolavar is in a standing position facing east and is around 8 ft tall.

 There are different shrines around the sanctum and one of them is that of Sita who is worshipped as Janakavalli.